mendix/docs/content/developerportal/deploy/private-cloud-deploy.md

 2. Enter **Environment Name**, the name for the environment.
 The environment name can only contain lowercase letters, numbers and dashes and must start and end with an alphanumeric character.
 You can have several environments for your app, for example test, acceptance, and production.

 3. Use the drop-down **Select Cluster** to select an existing cluster.
-You will only see clusters for which you have *Deploy App* rights.
+You will see all clusters of which you are a member.

 4. Select the **Purpose**.